Jiamian-Wang/Jiamian-Wang.github.io/_pages/about.md

 ## News
 2024.03: I will join Bosch Research and Technology Center as a research intern, focusing on autoregressive image generation, starting from May 2024.

 2024.02: **[CVPR'24]** One paper on multi-modality text-video retrieval is accepted by CVPR 2024.
-Final draft, pre-trained models, training and evaluation code will soon be released.
+Check out the [manuscript](https://arxiv.org/pdf/2403.17998.pdf) and the [code](https://github.com/Jiamian-Wang/T-MASS-text-video-retrieval).

 2024.02: I will serve as a reviewer for ECCV 2024.